 NUTRITIONAL INFO: Brussels sprouts are a very good source of many essential vitamins, fiber, and folate.
 They are especially high in Vitamin C. (Click here to see the nutritional label) They, along with their other cruciferous cousins, have been shown to have some very beneficial effects against certain types of cancer, as they contain many different ingredients that are believed to help prevent the disease.

 CULTURAL PRACTICES: Brussels sprouts are planted in nursery flats in the late winter, from January through May, and spend the first 50-60 days of their lives at the nursery.
 During this time, the fields are prepared for transplanting by discing and plowing.
-When possible a cover crop is planted after harvest and is disked under to provide green nitrogen and organic material to the soil.
-Lime is spread to raise soil pH to prevent clubroot, and they are incorporated into the soil.
-The fields are fumigated prior to transplanting with Vapam or Telone to prevent nematodes from damaging the crop.
+Lime is spread prior to working ground to raise soil pH to prevent clubroot, and it is incorporated into the soil.
+The fields are commonly fumigated prior to transplanting with Vapam or Telone to prevent nematodes from damaging the crop.
 The sprouts are then transplanted into the fields on 36-inch beds at spacings of 13-16 inches apart.
 They are cultivated several times to prevent weeds from taking over, and are irrigated every 3-4 weeks during the growing season by overhead sprinkler.
 They are sprayed with pesticides as necessary to prevent aphid and worm infestation.
 Several new chemistries have been developed in recent years, allowing growers to reduce the use of organophosphates and replacing them with things like Admire (R), which was developed by Bayer Crop Sciences.
 The active ingredient is Imidacloprid, the same thing found in Advantage (R), the drops you put on your pets back to prevent fleas for a month at a time.
-Sprout growers can apply a mere 16 oz per acre, which is shank injected into the soil during sidedressing for 90 days +- protection from the cabbage aphid, our biggest pest problem.
+Sprout growers can apply a mere 9 oz per acre, which is shank injected into the soil during sidedressing for 90 days +- protection from the cabbage aphid, our biggest pest problem.
 Several new controls for worms have also been developed using chemistries that affect the physiology of the pest but are fairly innocuous for humans.
 For an excellent compilation of pests and remedies for Brussels sprouts, including photos, check out the UC Pest Management Guidelines.
 The sprouts are "topped" 50-60 days prior to harvesting by machine; the terminal bud is pinched out by hand to prevent the plant from growing taller and to send the plant's energy into the development of the Brussels sprouts.
 The sprouts form at the base of each leaf petiole, in a spiral along the stem, where 80-100 sprouts per plant yield 2-2.5 pounds of sprouts per plant.
 The plant itself grows from 2.5 to 3.5 feet tall.
 Just prior to harvest the leaves are cut off by hand with a machete (large knife).
 The plant is then cut off at the ground and fed through a stripping head, which removes the sprouts from the stalk.
 The stalks remain in the field and the sprouts go on to a cleaning shed, where they are cleaned and sorted, then sized and sent on to our packing facility.
 The smaller sprouts, 3/4" to 1.25" in diameter, are sent off to the processors for freezing, and the larger sprouts are cooled, sorted again, and packed for shipment to the fresh market.

 VARIETIES: There are several different varieties of hybrid Brussels sprouts currently being grown in the US.
 Hybrid varieties replaced the open-pollinated types produced prior to the 1960's because of the need for more uniform maturation of the plants due to the switch from hand harvesting to machine.
 Some of the original varieties developed, particularly Jade Cross, had several characteristics that were desirable, though they tasted rather bitter.
 The current varieties have an improved taste, as some are almost sweet.
 The first variety of the season in California is a hand-picked variety called Confidant.
 It matures rather rapidly, allowing harvesting to begin approximately 90 days after transplanting.
 The sprouts mature from the bottom of the plant up and are usually picked 4 to 5 times over 8-10 weeks.
 Confidant is a medium green color, and has a fairly mild taste.
 This variety is harvested from late June through early October.
 Following the handpicking comes the first of the machine-harvested sprouts.
 The first variety that matures in 140-160 days from transplanting is also Confidant, though they are topped between 90-100 days so that the sprouts mature uniformly along the stalk .
 They are slightly darker green, denser, with tightly wrapped leaves.
 These are usually available from October through November.
 The late season varieties are Genius and Cobus.
 They take from 180-195 days from transplanting to harvest, and they are available from December through January.
 These varieties are used because of their better tolerance of the winter weather.